Coronavirus digest: New Zealand delays reopening over omicron | DW | 21.12.2021

 Despite the current fall in patients in intensive care units in Germany, health authorities are bracing for an uptick in cases as they expect the omicron variant to dominate in January.

+German consumer sentiment worsened for the second month in a row due to the new variant, said a key survey by GfK.
+The poll said the forward-looking barometer fell to -6.8 from a revised figure of -1.8 for December.

+"The high incidence of the virus due to the fourth wave of the coronavirus pandemic with further restrictions and higher prices are increasingly weighing on the consumer climate," said consumer expert Rolf Buerkl from GfK.

-People over 30 years of age in Pakistan will now receive booster vaccine doses, as authorities try to contain the spread of the new omicron variant.
+People over the age of 30 in Pakistan will now receive booster vaccine doses, as authorities try to contain the spread of the new omicron variant.

 People over 50, health care workers, and those with compromised immunity were already eligible for booster jabs.
 Pakistan has seen a steady decline in cases recently, and detected its first case of omicron last week.